 The Chinese are not quite as bad as the Koreans, but there is still a roughly 1-in-4 chance that any random Chinese you meet will have the family name Wang/Wong, Li, or Zhang.

-Project Steve is a list of scientists who believe in evolution, all of whom are named Steve (or a variant thereof) in honour of Steven Jay Gould.
+Project Steve is a list of scientists who believe in evolution, all of whom are named Steve (or a variant thereof) in honour of Stephen Jay Gould.

 Averted by Apple Computer, which was founded by two guys named Steve.

-And now for One Steve Limit-lite: One of Mercedes's drivers is Nico Rosberg, and one of Williams's drivers is Nico Hulkenberg.
+And now for One Steve Limit-lite: One of Mercedes's drivers was Nico Rosberg, and one of Force India's drivers was Nico Hulkenberg.
+Averted as of 2017 following Rosberg's retirement following his World Championship, while Hulkenberg moved to Renault.

 In the past, there was Mika Häkkinen and Mika Salo.

-And in the past brothers have competed in F1-Michael and Ralf Schumacher.
+And in the past brothers have competed in F1 - Michael and Ralf Schumacher (see below)

 Timo and Tommi Mäkinen (no relation), both champion rally drivers, both nicknamed the "Flying Finn".